usds/ditap-curriculum-update/3_Curriculum/3C_DITAP-Adaptation-Curriculum/3C.2_DITAP-Strategy-For-Executive-Leaders-Curriculum/Module 3/Case Study Exercise: Leading Through Risk.md

     - Include provisions for user feedback integration, iterative delivery requirements, and collaborative working arrangements.
 Contracts should support the government's need for continuous oversight and course correction while enabling vendor innovation and efficiency.

 **Facilitator notes**:
-- Emphasize the importance of aligning contract structure with desired outcomes
+- Emphasize the importance of aligning contract structure with desired outcomes.
-- Encourage discussion of participants' experiences with different contract types
+- Encourage discussion of participants' experiences with different contract types.
-- Highlight the role of legal counsel in structuring innovative contracts
+- Highlight the role of legal counsel in structuring innovative contracts.
-- Address concerns about compliance and risk management
+- Address concerns about compliance and risk management.

 _Question 4: How do you structure acquisition strategies for agile development?_
 - Complete answer: Agile acquisition strategies must accommodate uncertainty, iteration, and continuous user feedback while maintaining appropriate oversight and accountability for public funds.